HairyDude/pdxparse/README.md

 ## Usage

 `pdxparse` should be run from the command line.
 It will create a directory `output` in the current directory.
-Its structure is the same as that of the EU4 directory.
+Its structure is the same as that of the game directory, except that the `.txt` files are directories.
+Each file in these directories is one "object": one event, one decision, etc.

 If you got EU4 from Steam, `pdxparse` should be able to find it automatically as long as your steamapps folder is in the default location.
 If it's somewhere